How to fix error code CAT in Destiny 2

 This message can appear if you’re trying to log into Destiny before maintenance is over.
 Screenshot by Dot Esports

-Bigger patches can come with a longer downtime, though, and trying to log in during the maintenance window after Bungie has deployed a patch can give you the error message—even if the patch hasn’t hit the platforms.
-Players who don’t know if the game is under maintenance can continue to experience an error message if they log in while the maintenance is out.
-In this case, checking for pending downloads on your platform or looking through Bungie’s official support Twitter account will let you know if there are any ongoing interruptions in service, for instance, for planned maintenance before an update.
+Players who don’t know if the game is under maintenance can continue to experience an error message if they log in while the maintenance is ongoing.
+In this case, checking for pending downloads or looking through Bungie’s official support accounts will let you know if there are any interruptions or planned maintenance windows before an update.

-Because of how Destiny 2 treats updates, players are bound to see an error code CAT whenever the new content hits the servers.
+Because of how Destiny 2 treats updates, players are bound to see an error code CAT whenever the new updates hits the servers.
 You could encounter a similar message if you try to log in while there is an ongoing maintenance window.

 How to fix error code CAT on PC

 To update the game on Steam, you can restart the Steam client if the download isn’t available.
 Rebooting Steam should show the update under the Library tab.
-If that doesn’t work, however, verifying the cache integrity or clearing the download cache on Steam can help, Bungie says.
+If that doesn’t work, verifying the cache integrity or clearing the download cache on Steam can help, Bungie says.
 You can also set Steam to keep Destiny 2 updated, which should trim the odds of getting that error code.

 On the Microsoft Store, press the ellipsis (“…”) symbol that appears next to your profile icon, then look for the Get Updates button on the Downloads and Updates tab.
 You can also head into the My Collections tab of the Xbox PC app and look for Manage Installs on the top-right.